Skip to content

 The foundation that stores diagram state and provides the data layer:

-• Nodes: Visual elements with position, data, and behavior that represent entities in your diagram
+• Nodes: Visual elements with position, data, and behavior that represent entities in your diagram.
+See Nodes documentation for details.

-• Edges: Connections between nodes with routing and styling that represent relationships
+• Edges: Connections between nodes with routing and styling that represent relationships.
+See Edges documentation for details.

 • Metadata: Viewport state, middleware configurations, and other settings that control diagram behavior